soundio/music/README.md

-Returns a number in the range <code>0-1</code> representing the ratio of note numbers in <code>array2</code> that can be considered part of a group that has moved chromaticically as a block from note numbers in <code>array1</code>.
+Returns a number in the range <code>0-1</code> representing the ratio of note numbers in <code>array2</code> that can be considered part of a group that has moved chromaticically as a block from note numbers in <code>array1</code>, where there is more than one group and they move by different distances.

+    // All four of these notes belong to a group that moves in parallel,
+    // with each group moving contrary to the other music.chromaticism([61, 65, 68, 70], [59, 63, 70, 72])  // 1

 Contrary parallelism requires chords of at least four notes.
 If either array is less than length <code>4</code>, <code>contraryParallelism</code> returns 0.

-    // All four of these notes belong to a group that moves in parallel,
-    // with each group moving contrary to the other music.chromaticism([61, 65, 68, 70], [59, 63, 70, 72])  // 1